l1024/kafka-archiver/README.md

 ==============

 Archive Kafka messages into sequence files in S3.
-All messages of on topic will be stored in sequence files under one directory.
+All messages of a topic will be stored in sequence files under one directory.
 Each sequence file will contain a chunk of messages.
-Key will be 'topic.brokerId.partitionId.offset' stored as Text.
+Key will be '&lt;topic>.&lt;brokerId>.&lt;partitionId>.&lt;offset>' stored as Text.
 Value will be the binary message content stored as BytesWritable.

 Configurable options
 --------------------